Laroche, Chablis 1er Cru `Les Vaudevey`

 Vinification

-The hand-harvested fruit was carefully sorted upon arrival at the winery.
-Fermentation took place in a mix of oak barrels (one to seven years old) and small stainless-steel tanks (228, 400 and 600 litre capacity).
-After malolactic fermentation, the wine was aged in the same casks and tanks on fine lees for a period of nine months.
-Following blending, the wine underwent further ageing on fine lees until bottling.
+The fruit was hand-harvested and sorted at the winery before being fermented in a selection of oak barrels (aged between one and seven years old) and small stainless-steel tanks (228, 400 and 600 litre capacity).
+After malolactic fermentation, the wine aged in the same casks and tanks on its fine lees for nine months.
+Following blending, it continued ageing on its fine lees until bottling.

 Tasting Notes & Technical Details

-This wine is pale lemon in colour, with an elegant nose of zippy citrus fruits, white peach and almond.
-On the palate, this wine is delicate in style with fine, citrus and stone fruit flavours balanced by bright acidity and a long, mineral finish.
+Pale lemon in colour, this is an elegant expression of the ‘Vaudevey’ 1er Cru with a nose defined by notes of lemon curd, white peach and bitter almond.
+The palate is delicately textured with citrus and stone fruit notes balanced by bright acidity and a long, mineral finish.

 Alcohol (ABV)